 PrEP helps reduce the risk of getting HIV when taken as prescribed.
-Whether you prefer online access or in-person support, CAN can help you get started with guidance, navigation, and care options that meet you where you are.
+CAN Community Health can help you get started online or connect you with support if you prefer to speak with someone first.

 PrEP stands for pre-exposure prophylaxis.
 It is a medication used by people who do not have HIV to help reduce their risk of getting HIV.
 When taken as prescribed, PrEP is highly effective.